Zwelabo/AMR/README.md

 Clone the Country-specific MAAP Data Analysis repository from GitHub

-1. Download GitHUb Desktop from the following link: (GitHub-Desktop download page)[https://desktop.github.com/download/], by clicking the **Download for Windows** tab.
+1. Download GitHUb Desktop from the following link: [GitHub-Desktop download page](https://desktop.github.com/download/), by clicking the **Download for Windows** tab.

     Follow the installation instructions and open the application once installation has completed successfully.

-2. Go to File -\> Clone repository -\> URL and then paste the following link https://github.com/ASLM-Fabebe/MAAP-Data-Analysis.git in the first box and
+2. Go to File -\> Clone repository -\> URL and then paste the following link `https://github.com/ASLM-Fabebe/MAAP-Data-Analysis.git` in the first box and

 3. Click Clone